About My Practice

 We have completed enrollment in this study evaluating the effectiveness of a new neuromodulator when used in the crow’s feet (around the eyes) area.
 Dr. Cox is serving as the principal investigator.

 Leading the way through clinical research.

 We are privileged to advance state of the art in aesthetic medicine.
-Our research activities are focused on aesthetics, with emphasis on dermal fillers and neuromodulators.
+Our research activities are focused on aesthetics, with emphasis on dermal fillers, neuromodulators and body contouring.

 50 Clinical Studies